-Dielectric Coefficient.
-NOTE: Wolfgang, we need an underline here in my view.
 Our simulations use a uniform dielectric coefficient everywhere, which is that of bulk water (78.5).
 If a smaller dielectric coefficient were applied to the filter and/or protein, the need for charge balance within the filter itself would be greater, and so a larger density of counterion would be found in the filter itself.
-Given the intrinsic charge of -1 of the DEKA locus, the countercharge more closely approaches +1, when the dielectric coefficient is smaller than -79.
+Given the intrinsic charge of -1 of the DEKA locus, the countercharge should more closely approach +1 if the dielectric coefficient is reduced.
 On the other hand, ions entering a filter with reduced dielectric coefficient might have to be desolvated to some degree, and that would reduce entry into the filter.
 If the counterion density were larger than that in our simulations, as the net effect of a reduction in dielectric coefficient, excluded volume effects would be stronger.
-Thus, a channel with a (spatially) uniform reduced dielectric coefficient is sort are no substitute for calculation, however, since many terms of similar magnitude are involved in selectivity, and sometimes coupling effects are important as well.
+Thus, a channel with a (spatially) uniform reduced dielectric coefficient is expected to exclude large ions more strongly than the channel with the uniformly large dielectric coefficient.